kartonfarkas/api_docs/source/suite/emails/emails_deleting.rst

      - Comments
    * - emailId
      - int
-     - The ID of the email to be deleted
+     - ID of the email to be deleted
      -

 Result Example